Hector9923/hello-world/README.md

 # hello-world
-Hello friends, i like html, css and i will some lenguages, i also like tacos.
+Hello friends, i like html, css and i will learn some lenguages, i also like tacos.